-- Demonstrate oral and non-verbal communication competencies through the successful completion of a Personal Admissions Interview(s).
+Demonstrate oral and non-verbal communication competencies through the successful completion of a Personal Admissions Interview(s).
 The purpose of the interview is to assess fluency of oral communication, interest in teaching, student motivation and suitability to the teaching profession, including appropriate professional dispositions.
 Qualified students who are off-island during the semester of SATEP application may be granted a telephone or web-based interview.

-- Certain General Education and College of Education program requirements may be met per established Memorandum of Agreements with the following UH Community Colleges and programs: AS in Early Childhood Education from Hawai‘i CC, AS in Early Childhood Education-Preschool Option from Honolulu CC, AA in Liberal Arts with Concentrations in Elementary or Secondary Education from Kapi‘olani CC, ASNS with a CA in STEM Education from Kapi‘olani CC, AS-SLT or AA with a CO in TESOL, from Kapi‘olani CC, AS in Teaching from Leeward CC, AS in Early Childhood Education from Kauai CC, and AS in Human Services with Early Childhood Specialization from Maui CC.
+- Certain General Education and College of Education program requirements may be met per established Memorandum of Agreements with the following UH Community Colleges and programs: AS in Early Childhood Education from Hawai‘i CC, AS in Early Childhood Education-Preschool Option from Honolulu CC, AA in Liberal Arts with Concentrations in Elementary or Secondary Education from Kapi‘olani CC, ASNS with a CA in STEM Education from Kapi‘olani CC, AS-SLT or AA with a CO in TESOL, from Kapi‘olani CC, AS in Teaching from Leeward CC, AS in Early Childhood Education from Kauai CC, and AS in Early Childhood Education from Maui College.
 Contact an OSAS academic advisor for more details.

 - A minimum of 40 hours of documented group leadership experience, paid or volunteer, with a group of school-age children at the grade level(s) of most interest in future teaching.